Taking Time To Honor America’s Heroes On Memorial Day…

 First and foremost, thanks to everyone who serves our country in the military.
-Memorial Day allows us to honor those people who died while serving – something I will always remember to acknowledge.
+Memorial Day allows us to honor those people who gave their lives defending our country while serving – something I will always take time to acknowledge.

 Calling All Burger Lovers!